R. Kelly music cut from Spotify playlists

 NEW YORK --Spotify has removed R. Kelly's music from its playlists, citing its new policy on hate content and hateful conduct.

-A spokesperson on Thursday says Kelly's music is no longer available on the streaming service's owned and operated playlists and algorithmic recommendations.
-His music will still be available, but Spotify will not actually promote it.
+A spokesperson said Thursday that Kelly's music is no longer available on the streaming service's owned and operated playlists and algorithmic recommendations.
+His music will still be available, but Spotify will not promote it.

 The new policy defines hateful conduct as "something that is especially harmful or hateful," such as violence against children and sexual violence.